 Located on Bishopstoke Road, Eastleigh the Youth Options Outdoor Learning Centre is a dedicated outdoor space to deliver a variety of programmes that engage young people with nature as a tool to develop their social and emotional capabilities, engage with learning and make positive decisions.

-Work began in October 2020 to develop the once disused garden centre into a 3.16 acre site with an aim of opening fully in early 2021.
+Work began in October 2020 to develop the once disused garden centre into a 3.16 acre site with an aim of opening fully in July 2021.

 Why is it Needed?